Great Ocean Road + Otways • Victoria (VIC)

 Otways rainforest + waterfalls + review

-Waterfall technique (highlight control, polariser use, clean flow).
+Waterfall technique, highlight control, polariser use, and clean flow.
 Image review to tighten choices and reduce trial-and-error.
 Sunset session if conditions allow.

 Day 4